IdoO2/pyparse/README.md

 - `view.py` handles the Qt application & tree view
 - `qmodel.py` is the model
-- `parser.py` basically implements the public interface of the parser
+- `parsermoc.py` basically implements the public interface of the parser

 ## How to run

-Once cloned, `python view.py` from a terminal shall open a window with an example tree; a prompt in the terminal will allow updating the contents of the tree.
-See documentation in files, `view` then `parser`.
+Once cloned, `python view.py` from a terminal shall open a window with an example tree.
+See documentation in files.

 ## Requirements